 Yiwu Zhejiang, China Travel Guide

-Yiwu's local cuisine is part of Zhejiang cuisine (浙菜), one of China's Eight Great Cuisines.
+Yiwu's local cuisine is part of Zhejiang cuisine (浙菜), one of The people's republic of china's Eight Great Cuisines.
 It is known for freshness, tenderness, light and subtle flavors, and seasonal ingredients.
 Seafood, pork, bamboo shoots, and various vegetables appear often.

 Dishes are typically less oily and spicy than those from Sichuan or Hunan.
-Yiwu's international trade city status means its gastronomic options extend beyond traditional Zhejiang, incorporating many regional Chinese and international flavors.
+Yiwu's international trade city status means its gastronomic options extend more than just traditional Zhejiang, incorporating many regional Chinese and international flavors.

 Fresh fish, shrimp, pork, chicken, bamboo shoots, mushrooms, plus seasonal variations vegetables.
-Rice is a staple.
+Rice is a main part.

-Generally fresh, savory, and often with a hint of sweetness.
+Generally fresh, savory, and usually with a hint of sweetness.
 Soy sauce, rice wine, and vinegar are frequent condiments.

 Stir-frying, braising, steaming, and stewing are common.
 Less heavy use of chili in traditional dishes.